 “Ah-hah!”
 I hear you say, “So, after all, there is a good reason for people to drop their attachments, right?”
 Well, yes and no. It all depends on the content creator.
 For instance, I have 70-or-so-prim hair… but… it only has one texture for the whole hair.
 That’s as bad as Linden hair, which also needs to load one additional texture anyway!
 So, assuming you’re using one-texture-hair (which most of the best hair designers know how to employ successfully), you’re actually not putting a huge strain on the infernal texture loading, even if you have 100 prims on your hair! (note that Linden hair also has a huge amount of polygons — as many, in fact, as 100-prim-hair! — so for the purpose of the polygon count, which is what really creates client-side lag, it’s about the same)

-Note also that most jewelry work the the same way.
-You might have 100 prims on your bracelet, but a professional jewelry designer (and fortunately we have thousands of those in SL) might just use one or two textures — and for jewelry, they can easily get away with 64×64 textures, since things are so tiny (which means that even at a short distance, the SL client will drop polygons very easily).
+Note also that most jewellery works in the same way.
+You might have 100 prims on your bracelet, but a professional jewellery designer (and fortunately we have thousands of those in SL) might just use one or two textures — and for jewellery, they can easily get away with 64×64 textures, since things are so tiny (which means that even at a short distance, the SL client will drop polygons very easily).
 The good ones are all done like that.
 Similarly, even shoes are done with few textures, and sculptie shoes are even better — although they have one dramatic issue, which is the “invisiprim” script (which lags both the server and the client).
 Although we seldom hear the “attachment nazis” complain about shoes, but focus only on the poor AOs, shoes are actually quite worse for lag — even if they are low-prim (like sculptie shoes) and have no scripts for bling, walks, or heel sounds.
-But… they’re so lovely to wear (Who uses Linden shoes these days?)
+But… they’re so lovely to wear 🙂 (Who uses Linden shoes these days?)